deepeshdm/Age-Gender-Detection/README.md

 ## Improvements
 This project was done just for the sake of learning end-to-end ML deployment,so far less focus was given on optimizing model performances.Further things which can be done for Improving this model :
 - Collect more images and train model on RGB images (currently during inference we convert input images to (48x48x1) grayscale )
-- Try more complex model architectures
+- Try more complex model architectures with ensemble methods